spotDL/spotify-downloader/README.md

-  -h, --help            show this help message and exit -s SONG, --song SONG  download song by spotify link or name (default: None) -l LIST, --list LIST  download songs from a file (default: None) -u USERNAME, --username USERNAME
+  -h, --help            show this help message and exit -s SONG, --song SONG  download song by spotify link or name (default: None) -l LIST, --list LIST  download songs from a file (default: None) -p PLAYLIST, --playlist PLAYLIST
+                        load songs from playlist URL into <playlist_name>.txt (default: None)
+  -u USERNAME, --username USERNAME
-                        load user's playlists into <playlist_name>.txt
+                        load songs from user's playlist into
-                        (default: None)
+                        <playlist_name>.txt (default: None)
-  -m, --manual          choose the song to download manually (default: False) -a, --avconv          Use avconv for conversion.
-If not set
+  -m, --manual          choose the song to download manually (default: False) -nm, --no-metadata    do not embed metadata in songs (default: False) -a, --avconv          Use avconv for conversion otherwise set defaults to
+                        ffmpeg (default: False)
-                        defaults to FFmpeg (default: False) -f FOLDER, --folder FOLDER
+  -f FOLDER, --folder FOLDER
                         path to folder where files will be stored in (default:
                         Music/)